collinmelton/DynamicDiskCloudSoftware/README.md

 # Web Server Version
 I am developing an updated version of the software that runs a webserver (link coming soon).
 This version allows the user to generate a workflow, launch a workflow, and view progress and performance of the workflow as it runs.

+# Alternative Licensing
+This project is licensed open source under GNU GPLv3.
+To inquire about alternative licensing options please contact the Stanford Office of Technology Licensing (www.otl.stanford.edu).